Logo

 Deadlines

 While you are learning and supporting the NCMA, you’ll participate in enrichment activities that may include presentations from staff in departments across the Museum.
-You’ll also go on tours of the galleries and conservation lab.
+You’ll also go on tours of the galleries and campus.
 On-site activities will be modified at the discretion of internship supervisors.
 Your internship culminates in a presentation for staff and other interns.
 Internships are currently unpaid.

 Eligibility